All Episodes

 I guess so.

-From what I have read in the mainstream press, I have read only about this in the mainstream press and seen it on TV.
+from what I have read in the mainstream press I have I have read only about this in the mainstream press and seen it on TV I have not read anything in Anything that the general population knew through the mainstream press, that's what I knew.

 I think that's fair.

-I think about any walking American who's not had his head in the sand knows about abductions and knows the general A tenor is that you are abducted and physically examined or treated in some manner.
+I think about any walking American who's not had his head in the sand knows about abductions and knows the general tenor is that you are abducted and physically examined or treated in some manner.

-Alright, so that's fair.
+All right, so that's fair.

 Now, what about your wife?